Skip to content

 AspectDetails

-Core capabilitiesEmail Studio, Journey Builder, Automation Studio, Mobile Studio, Advertising Studio, Content Builder
+Core capabilitiesEmail Studio, Journey Builder, Automation Studio, Mobile Studio, Content Builder

 ArchitectureSeparate platform from core Salesforce - different data model, separate login, Marketing Cloud Connector for sync